-Atlantis is hiring Site Managers to manage various pre-health abroad programs in Europe and Latin America in summer 2018.
+Atlantis is hiring Site Managers to manage various pre-health abroad programs in Europe and Latin America in winter 2019.
 The position is very demanding, challenging, and fulfilling.
 Main responsibilities include:

 Must have attained a bachelor’s or equivalent university degree with good marks.